Plymouth: Culture

+Media

 Plymouth is the regional television centre of BBC South West.
 A team of journalists are headquartered at Plymouth for the ITV West Country regional station, after a merger with ITV West forced ITV Westcountry to close on 16 February 2009.

-The main local newspapers serving Plymouth are The Herald, Western Morning News and the Plymouth Chronicle with Greatest Hits Radio Plymouth, BBC Radio Devon, and Heart West being the local radio stations with the most listeners.
+The main local newspapers are The Herald, Western Morning News and the Plymouth Chronicle.

+Greatest Hits Radio Plymouth, BBC Radio Devon and Heart West are the local radio stations with the most listeners.